The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 Your monthly utility bills

-Electricity, telephone, cable and other utility companies tend to check their customer’s credit profile.
-For instance, your phone company might be disconnected one day – this is because your phone company has reduced your credit limit.
+Electricity, telephone, cable, and other utility companies tend to check their customer’s credit profile.
+For instance, your phone might be disconnected one day because your phone company has reduced your credit limit.

 The type of phone you are going to use

-If you are looking for a mobile service or apply for a mobile service, telephone service company determines if you deserve a higher plan package or not.
+If you are looking for mobile service or have applied for one, the telephone company determines if you deserve a higher plan package or not.
 You might plan on getting a high-end phone but end up getting a mid-tier phone instead.
 Worst case scenario is your mobile service application never gets approve